Vardhan1536/DRAW_Symmetric_Cryptanalysis/file_description.md

 ---

-## 3. Variational Quantum Algorithms (VQA) / QAOA (`VQA/`)
+## 3. Variational Quantum Algorithms (VQA)

-This module implements the DRAW-VQA framework, a physics-informed ansatz optimization strategy to navigate the CWMC energy landscape using a 3-stage Covariance Matrix Adaptation Evolution Strategy (CMA-ES).
+This module implements the DRAW-VQA framework, a physics-informed ansatz optimization strategy to navigate the DRAW energy landscape using a 3-stage Covariance Matrix Adaptation Evolution Strategy (CMA-ES).

 - **`VQA/landscape_geometry_experiments.py`**: Computes the classical influence and pairwise synergy metrics required to construct the $U_{\text{mix}}$, $U_{\text{bias}}$, and $U_{\text{syn}}$ ansatz operators.
 - **`VQA/draw_vqa.py`**: The primary execution script.
 It constructs the full 20-layer ansatz in Qiskit (including the Fast Walsh-Hadamard transform for $U_{\text{cost}}$) and executes the CMA-ES optimization.